vim/vim/src/testdir/README.txt

 - Use disable_char_avail_for_testing(1) if char_avail() must return FALSE for
   a while.
 E.g. to trigger the CursorMovedI autocommand event.
   See test_cursor_func.vim for an example
+- If the bug that is being tested isn't fixed yet, you can throw an exception so that it's clear this still needs work.
+E.g.: throw "Skipped: Bug with <c-e> and popupmenu not fixed yet"
 - See the start of runtest.vim for more help.